 All too often, your feet are excluded from your wellness routine, yet they are the literal foundation of your body.
 We expect a lot from them and take them for granted, working them hard day-in and day-out to make the movements that keep us in shape, get us to work, and bring joy to everyday life.

 In some cases, the stress and shock placed on your feet exceed their capacity and you may start experiencing pain.
-Your body is telling you something is wrong, and while there are many types of foot pain, plantar fasciitis is one of the most common among them.
+Your body is telling you something is wrong, and while there are many types of foot pain, plantar fasciitis is one of the most common.

 What is Plantar Fasciitis?

-Your plantar fascia is the bowstring-shaped ligament that connects your heel to the front of your foot, acting as a shock absorber and supporter to the arch of your foot.
-When too much pressure or stress is placed on the plantar fascia, it can cause small tears and inflammation in the ligament, resulting in a sharp pain in your heel known as plantar fasciitis.
+Your plantar fascia is the bowstring-shaped ligament that connects your heel to the front of your foot, and it acts as a shock absorber and supporter for the arch of your foot.
+When too much pressure or stress is placed on the plantar fascia it can cause small tears and inflammation in the ligament, resulting in a sharp pain in your heel known as plantar fasciitis.
 This stabbing pain is often experienced in the morning when you wake up but also can occur after long periods of standing or after sitting.

-While the exact cause of plantar fasciitis is unknown, there are some risk factors to be aware of, such as your exercise routine, the biomechanics of your feet, weight, and supportive shoes and socks.
+While the exact cause of plantar fasciitis is unknown, there are some risk factors to be aware of, such as your exercise routine, the biomechanics of your feet, and your weight.

 If you suspect you’re suffering from plantar fasciitis, there are several therapeutic remedies to consider, like plantar fasciitis relief socks and dedicated stretching of specific ligaments.